sreemoyee13/PracticalMachineLearning/README.md

 ```r
 > plot(model_RF$finalModel,main="Error of RFMA with  trees")
 ```
+The model error plot with the number of trees is available in [ModelError_Trees.png](https://github.com/sreemoyee13/PracticalMachineLearning/blob/gh-pages/ModelError_Trees.png) file in the Github Respiratory

 Top most important variables are generated.
 The following are the most important variables.